 I've Applied.
 Now What?

-1. Submit your documents
+1. Prepare and submit your documents

 Applicants will be contacted via email, using the address specified on the application, to acknowledge receipt of an application once processing has begun.
 The confirmation will include the following information: